 - the feeling of your knee locking or catching

-- the feeling that your knee is giving away or unable to support you
+- the feeling that your knee is giving way or unable to support you

 You may also experience a slipping or popping sensation, which is usually an indication that a piece of cartilage has become loose and is blocking the knee joint.

-You should contact your doctor if you experience any of these symptoms and they persist for more than a few days or occur after your knee has been injured.
-If your knee locks and you are unable to bend your knee after straightening it, you should call your doctor.
+If you experience any of these symptoms and they persist for more than a few days or occur after your knee has been injured, you should contact your doctor.
+If your knee locks and you’re unable to bend your knee after straightening it, you should call your doctor.

-Imaging tests may be ordered to confirm a meniscal tear.
+Imaging tests may be ordered to confirm a tear of the meniscus.
 These include:

-- Knee X-Ray: This test will not show a meniscus tear.
-However, it can be helpful to determine if there are any other causes of your knee pain like osteoarthritis.
+This test will not show a meniscus tear.
+However, it can be helpful to determine if there are any other causes of your knee pain, like osteoarthritis.

-- Magnetic Resonance Imaging (MRI): This machine will use a magnetic field to take multiple images of your knee.
-It will be able to take pictures of cartilage and ligaments to determine if there is a meniscus tear.
+An MRI uses a magnetic field to take multiple images of your knee.
+It will be able to take pictures of cartilage and ligaments to determine if there’s a meniscus tear.

-- Ultrasound: Ultrasound uses sound waves to take images inside the body; this will determine if you have any loose cartilage that may be getting caught in your knee.
+Ultrasound uses sound waves to take images inside the body.
+This will determine if you have any loose cartilage that may be getting caught in your knee.

-If your doctor is unable to determine the cause of your knee pain from these techniques, he or she may suggest arthroscopy to study your knee.
+If your doctor is unable to determine the cause of your knee pain from these techniques, they may suggest arthroscopy to study your knee.
 If you require surgery, your doctor will also most likely use an arthroscope.
-With arthroscopy, a small incision (cut) is made near the knee.
+With arthroscopy, a small incision, or cut, is made near the knee.
 The arthroscope is a thin and flexible fiberoptic device that can be inserted through the incision.
 It has a small light and camera, and surgical instruments can be moved through the arthroscope or through additional incisions in your knee.
-Often with arthroscopy, either for surgery or examination, you can go home the same day.
+After an arthroscopy, either for surgery or examination, people can often go home the same day.

-Initially, you should treat the knee injury with at-home techniques including R.I.C.E:
+Initially, you should treat the knee injury with conservative techniques including rest, ice, compression, and elevation (RICE):

-- Rest your knee.
-Use crutches to avoid any weight bearing on the joint.
+- Rest your knee, and use crutches to avoid any weight bearing on the joint.
 Avoid any activities that worsen your knee pain.

 - Ice your knee every three to four hours for 30 minutes.